-The Global Games are the world’s biggest sports event for athletes with an intellectual impairment.
+The Global Games are the world’s biggest elite sports event for athletes with an intellectual impairment.

 The first multi-sport event for athletes with an intellectual impairment were held in Harnosand, Sweden, in 1989.

-Named ‘the 1st World Games for Athletes with an Intellectual Disability’, they took place three years after Virtus: World Intellectual Impairment Sport was formed.
+Named ‘the 1st World Games for Athletes with an Intellectual Disability’, they took place three years after the organisation was launched in 1986.

 Over the following years the focus shifted to getting onto the Paralympic programme, adding sports and countries.
-More information about this can be found on the history of Virtus: World Intellectual Impairment Sport page.
+More information about this can be found on the history of Virtus.

 Then after more than a decade of continued development of sport for athletes with an intellectual impairment, the Global Games returned to their roots in Sweden.